 What’s Your Goals With “Moolanomy” in the Next Year?

 Honestly, I have been slacking in this area.
 I haven’t set a goal for my blog for a while now, especially because I have been more focused on my job and family.
 I know that I want to keep blogging in 2009 for sure, but I may be slowing down my pace and supplementing my content from other contributors.
 In fact, I just quietly added the Contribute feature to my blog.

 I guess, the only SMART goal I have is to have 35% of my total income coming from Moolanomy in 2009.

 I think the biggest surprise is that I can actually earn serious income with the blog.
-But I think the best thing about this experience is the opportunity to meet a lot of people and establishing a few good friendships along the way.
-Even if I stop blogging now, there would be a few people that stay on my list of friends into the foreseeable future.
+But I think the best thing about this experience is the opportunity to meet a lot of people and establish a few good friendships along the way.
+Even if I stop blogging now, there will be a few people who stay on my list of friends into the foreseeable future.
 Additionally, I learned a lot about financial concepts and ideas over the year and a half blogging about finances.
-I guess you’ll can’t help but learn a few things by writing about a subject every day.
+I guess you can’t help but learn a few things by writing about a subject every day.

 Thanks to Pinyo for taking the time to answer my questions.
 If you haven’t checked out his blog yet, you must.
 Here are some of my favorite posts from his blog:

 - Teach Your Children The Four Pillars of Money Management

 - How Much Life Insurance Do I Need